• ★ Customer Reviews

 What is the average salary for an audio engineer?

-Audio engineer salaries can start as low as $20,000 annually for entry-level audio positions and some freelance.
-For established audio engineers it starts at $50,000 and can go well over $100,000 per year for chief engineers.
+Audio engineer salaries can start as low as $20,000 annually for entry-level audio positions and some freelancing.
+For established audio engineers, it starts at $50,000 and can go well over $100,000 per year for chief engineers.

-The median salary of an audio engineer is $40,000 but can vary by region and country.
+The median salary of an audio engineer is $40,000, but it can vary by region and country.

 • Theaters